jon1nline/CodeLeapTest/README.md

 ## Authentication Flow

 1. User registers via `/users/register/`
-2. User logs in via `/users/login/` which sets HTTP-only cookies:
+2. User logs in via `/users/login/` which return cookies:
    - `access_token`: Short-lived token for API access
    - `refresh_token`: Long-lived token for getting new access tokens
-3. Subsequent requests automatically include these cookies for authentication
+3. To use the token: add Bearer + <acess_token>

 ---